coderefinery/git-intro/_episodes/02-basics.md

 This will give you a chance to edit the commit message.

-Effect :The new commit will replace the old one.
-It’s as if the previous commit never happened, and it won’t show up in your repository history.
+**Effect**: The new commit will replace the old one.
+It's as if the previous commit never happened, and it won't show up in your repository history.

 ### Unstage a file.
-We will edit the instructions.txt file to remove the text “enjoy!”.
+We will edit the `instructions.txt` file to remove the text "enjoy!".
 Then stage it.
 Then we want to unstage it so we can edit it more before committing.

 Open the file  instructions.txt file and remove the line “enjoy !”